The AI Memory Gap: Users Misremember What They Created With AI or Without: Discussion

-First, we only examined the impact of AI usage during ideation and elaboration tasks as part of the writing process.
+We only examined the impact of AI usage during ideation and elaboration tasks as part of the writing process.
 We opted for those tasks as they represent fundamental stages that precede and influence many other creative processes.
+However, many real-world uses of LLMs involve different cognitive demands and output structures.
+Future work could therefore examine whether similar AI-induced source confusion occurs in tasks such as summarisation, paraphrasing, document search, information extraction, or multimodal analysis.

+We hypothesise that these tasks differ in ways that may widen or close the AI memory gap.
+For instance, summarisation and paraphrasing often build directly on previous text and may blur the boundary between self- and AI-generated content even further, especially in mixed workflows.
+Remembering whether one conducted document or information search may also be more difficult: AI-mediated search removes users from the step-by-step exploration that normally creates distinctive memory cues (e.g., navigating papers or websites), and AI systems frequently pre-extract relevant information directly in the chat window, further reducing contextual markers.
+Conversely, tasks that require substantial transformation or personal reasoning may preserve stronger cues of self-authorship.

-Whether our findings apply to other domains, such as coding, image and video creation, or design, needs to be explored in future work.
-Related, our experimental task mimicked a co-creative workflow for all AI conditions, where the human always made the final decision.
+Related, whether our findings apply to domains other than writing, such as coding, image and video creation, or design, needs to be explored in future work.
+In addition, our experimental task mimicked a co-creative workflow for all AI conditions, where the human always made the final decision.
 Situations in which AI makes executive decisions on its own remain open for investigation.
 Based on our results, we hypothesise that this would further reduce people's ability to remember parts of the creative process.

-Furthermore, our study focused on a small subset of possible AI interactions, specifically using an LLM (GPT-4o) through a chatbot interface.
-Using a different type of AI, a different model, or an alternative mode of interaction, such as inline suggestions, could lead to different outcomes.
+A needed next step is to identify which task characteristics and interface cues most strongly shape the AI memory gap, with a study in the field and with full writing workflows.